Kirsty Hill

-Kirsty Hill (born 19 August 1991) is an English professional boxer who is the Commonwealth female super-featherweight champion.
+Kirsty Hill (born 19 August 1991) is an English professional boxer.
+She is a former Commonwealth female super-featherweight champion.

 Career

-Hill made her professional boxing debut on 5 March 2022, with a points victory over Vaida Masiokaite in a six-round contest held at Newark Showground in Nottinghamshire.
+After an amateur career fighting out of Cleethorpes Trinity Boxing Academy and which included winning the English female lightweight title in November 2019, Hill made her professional debut on 5 March 2022, with a points victory over Vaida Masiokaite in a six-round contest held at Newark Showground in Nottinghamshire.

-Having amassed a record of four wins and one defeat, she took on Vicky Wilkinson for the vacant Commonwealth female super-featherweight title at The Hangar Events Venue in Wolverhampton on 15 September 2023 claiming the belt by unanimous decision.
+Having amassed a record of four wins and one defeat, she took on Vicky Wilkinson for the vacant Commonwealth female super-featherweight title at The Hangar Events Venue in Wolverhampton on 15 September 2023, claiming the belt by unanimous decision.

 Hill made an unsuccessful bid to add the vacant WBC female super-featherweight International title to her résumé when she lost by unanimous decision to Turkey's Elif Nur Turhan in a contest held in Tetovo, Macedonia on 28 November 2023.

-She got back to winning ways in her next fight when she defended her Commonwealth title against former WBC female super-bantamweight champion Fatuma Zarika from Kenya at Winter Gardens in Blackpool on 11 May 2024, via split decision.
+She got back to winning ways in her next fight by retaining her Commonwealth title against former WBC female super-bantamweight champion Fatuma Zarika from Kenya at Winter Gardens in Blackpool on 11 May 2024, via split decision.

+After more than a year away from the competitive boxing ring, and having vacated her title, Hill faced unbeaten Jade Pearce over six rounds at Newark Showground on 22 November 2025, losing on points.
+The pair fought a rematch, with the now vacant Commonwealth female super-featherweight title on the line, at Eston Leisure Centre in Middlesbrough on 20 June 2026.
+Hill lost via unanimous decision.

+Personal life

+Away from the boxing ring, Hill works as a firefighter.